grntco/100daysofcode/README.md

 Day 93: Continued the Intermediate HTML and CSS course from The Odin Project.
 Continued styling elements.
 Figuring out linear gradients on a button and how to style form elements.

 Day 94: Continued the Intermediate HTML and CSS course from The Odin Project.
 Basically finished the sign up form project.
 Worked with :focus, outline:none, and other tricks to style my form.
 Might validate passwords with JS, or move on to next lesson.

+Day 95: Continued the Intermediate HTML and CSS course from The Odin Project.
+Worked on a JS script to validate the passwords on my sign up form.
+Also added regex patterns in the HTML to match a correct format.